Fidelity plateaus from correlated noise in isolated few-level quantum systems: The model

-We now consider a state-preparation process in which the laser intensities are changed with time, from an initial configuration at time $t=0$ to a final one at time $t=t_f$.
-It follows that the parameters in the Hubbard model also become time-dependent, i.e.\ $J \to J(t)$ and $U \to U(t)$.
-We define the instantaneous eigenstates of the resulting time-dependent Hamiltonian $\mathcal{H}(t)$ as follows:
+Our model starts from an ideal noise-free state-preparation process for a two-level quantum system.
+This process is described by a time-dependent Hamiltonian $\mathcal{H}_0(t)$ that evolves from an initial value at time $t=0$ to a final one at time $t=T$; we refer to $T$ as the exposure time.
+We define the instantaneous eigenstates of $\mathcal{H}_0(t)$ as follows:

-where `g' stands for `ground', and `e' for `excited'.
-The changing laser intensities induce transitions between the instantaneous eigenstates of the system, since $J$ and $U$ (shown by the thick lines in Fig.~\ref{fig:schematic}(b)) have different functional dependences on the lattice depth.